-- 7.1.1 If a student or apprentice has suffered or is likely to suffer harm contact a member of the Safeguarding Team, Designated Lead or Deputy, see Annex B for a procedure flowchart. - 7.1.2 When a student or an apprentice makes a disclosure: - never promise confidentiality - explain that you will have to share information with others who would be able to help and will only disclose to others who need to know - tell them to whom you are going to inform of your concerns - listen carefully and stay calm
+- 7.1.1 If a student or apprentice has suffered or is likely to suffer harm, contact a member of the Safeguarding Team, Designated Lead or Deputy; see Annex B for a procedure flowchart. - 7.1.2 When a student or an apprentice makes a disclosure: - never promise confidentiality - explain that you will have to share information with others who would be able to help and will only disclose to others who need to know - tell them to whom you are going to inform of your concerns - listen carefully and stay calm - you need to listen without making assumptions or judgements

-- you need to listen without making assumptions or judgements - do not interview the person, but question normally and without pressure, in order to be sure that you understand what s/he is telling you - make sure that you do not use leading questions or suggest words - reassure the person by telling them, they have done the right thing - make note of key information the date, time, place and what the person said.
-Use the Safeguarding Report Form if practical to do so, see Annex C for an example of the referral form - ensure confidential records will be kept of the disclosure and will be stored electronically or in a locked cabinet in a confidential manner - make sure student's or apprentice's wishes will be taken into account when determining what action is to be taken - do not investigate concerns or allegations yourself, contact the Safeguarding Team.
+- do not interview the person; instead, ask questions normally and without pressure to ensure you understand what s/he is telling you - make sure that you do not use leading questions or suggest words - reassure the person by telling them they have done the right thing - make note of key information such as the date, time, place, and what the person said.
+Use the Safeguarding Report Form if practical to do so, see Annex C for an example of the referral form - ensure confidential records will be kept of the disclosure and will be stored electronically or in a locked cabinet in a confidential manner - consider the student's or apprentice's wishes when determining what action to take - do not investigate concerns or allegations yourself; contact the Safeguarding Team.
 In this instance, the Safeguarding Team member will consult the student or apprentice regarding the disclosure.

-7.2 How to respond if a student or apprentice is at risk of significant harm:
+7.1 How to respond if a student or apprentice is at risk of significant harm:

-- 7.2.1 Where a student or apprentice is suffering, or is likely to suffer from significant harm, it is important that a referral to social care (and if appropriate the police) is made immediately.
-Anybody can make a referral. - 7.2.2 The Safeguarding Team should be informed as soon as possible if a referral has been made. - 7.2.3 There should be no delay in seeking immediate guidance about referring a student or apprentice that is considered to be at immediate risk of harm, see Annex A for explanations to terms useful and information of potential risk.
+- 7.2.1 Where a student or apprentice is suffering from or is likely to suffer from significant harm, it is important to refer to social care (and, if appropriate, the police) immediately.
+Anyone can make a referral. - 7.2.2 The Safeguarding Team should be informed if a referral has been made as soon as possible. - 7.2.3 There should be no delay in seeking immediate guidance about referring a student or apprentice at immediate risk of harm.
+See Annex A for explanations of useful terms and information on potential risk.

-7.3 If this is related to a student aged between 14-16 years old:
+7.2 If this is related to a student aged between 14-16 years old: